Dhirajgupta440/Placement_Predictor/README.md

-🎓  Placement Predictor

-This project uses Logistic Regression to predict whether a student will be placed in a company or not based on various academic and skill-based features.
-It's built using Python and trained on a dataset (placement.csv) that includes details like CGPA,IQ Level.

-# 🎓 Campus Placement Predictor
+# 🎓Placement Predictor

-This project predicts whether a student will be placed or not based on academic performance and other features using **Logistic Regression**, a fundamental Machine Learning algorithm.
+This project predicts whether a student will be placed or not based on academic performance( CGPA) and other feature( IQ Score) using **Logistic Regression**, a fundamental Machine Learning algorithm.

 ![Made with Python](https://img.shields.io/badge/Made%20with-Python-blue)
 ![ML Model](https://img.shields.io/badge/Machine%20Learning-Logistic%20Regression-yellowgreen)